 Now that you know your goals, it is time to decide how your CRM will work for you.

-Decide What You Want Your CRM to Do For You
+2. Decide What You Want Your CRM Strategy to Accomplish

 The beauty of CRM is its versatility.
-Depending on the software vendor that your company chooses, CRM allows for application customization, cloud or on-premise implementation and having the option to decide how many users companies will need for their CRM software.
+Depending on the software vendor that your company chooses, CRM allows for application customization, cloud or on-premise implementation and having the option to decide how many users companies will need for their CRM software, making it easy to adjust your CRM strategy along the way.

 These options gives a company the chance to take the essence of CRM and make it work for their specific company and industry type.
 Think back to your list of company goals.
 There are specific modules that can be implementing to help you reach them.
 If you want to increase sales, consider marketing automation features.
 Increase sales?
 Make sure that your chosen vendor includes a sales automation feature.
 CRM can be helpful, but a waste of time and money if you don’t do your research.